celo-org/docs/docs/developer-resources/walkthroughs/valora-wc-v1.md

 ![connect dapp](/img/doc-images/valora-wc-v1/connect-dapp.png)

-The connect function sets up the Wallet Connect Provider and initializes ContractKit with the provider and user account.
+The connect function sets up the WalletConnect Provider and initializes ContractKit with the provider and user account.
 It also sets up a listener that will log when the user changes accounts.
 The DApp then saves the provider and initialized Contractkit in the [React component state](https://reactjs.org/docs/faq-state.html).

 ```js
  connect = async() => {